The history of MDMA is a wild tale, featuring German scientists, CIA experiments, avant-garde therapy and a lot of late nights.

 These are produced by the neurons, and further modulate synaptic behaviour.
 When the neuron is stimulated with an electrical impulse, it releases neurotransmitters into the synaptic cleft, which aid the impulses in jumping to the next neuron.

-They also alter the signals; amplifying the electrical charge, or creating a different impact in the receiving neuron.
-There are many different neurotransmitters, and they all have slightly different effects.
+They also alter the signals; amplifying the electric charge, or creating a different impact in the receiving neuron.
+There are many different neurotransmitters, all with slightly different effects.

-MDMA works by stimulating neurons to produce more of one type of neural-transmitter: serotonin (it also has a lesser impact on dopamine, and norepinephrine).
+MDMA works by stimulating neurons to produce more of the neural-transmitter serotonin (it also has a lesser impact on dopamine, and norepinephrine).

 Serotonin is produced in relatively small amounts usually, and is used by the brain to help regulate our moods, appetites, and energy levels.